jhonDowe/blahdns/README.md

 <hr>

-<p> If you are from China and you want to climb over GFW, I recommand you to use VPN (L2TP) or Shadowsocks service is the best way to surf Google, Facebook ,etc.</p>
+<p> If you are from China and you want to climb over GFW, I recommend you to use VPN (L2TP) or Shadowsocks service is the best way to surf Google, Facebook ,etc.</p>
-<p> Another simple way is replace your local computer HOSTS file <br> I recommand this some few hosts resources .<br>
+<p> Another simple way is replace your local computer HOSTS file <br> I recommend this some few hosts resources .<br>
 <ul>
 <li><a href="https://github.com/racaljk/hosts">https://github.com/racaljk/hosts</a></li>
 <li><a href="http://htcui.com/4938.html">http://htcui.com/4938.html</a></li>